 The Ombudsman can be contacted by telephoning 0345 015 4033 email email@example.com or by writing to the Parliamentary and Health Service Ombudsman Millbank Tower, Millbank, London, SW1P 4QP.

 This service is free and confidential for patients who have concerns about NHS services.
 Tel:01270 612410.

 Comments and Suggestions

 We welcome comments and suggestions about our services and have a suggestion box in the waiting room for this purpose.
-Alternatively, please speak to either the Reception Manager or Practice Manager or write directly to the Practice Manager at Danebridge.
+Alternatively, please speak to either the Patient Services Manager or Practice Manager or write directly to the Practice Manager at Danebridge.

 Care Quality Commission (CQC)

 The Care Quality Commission welcome comments about the operation of NHS Services and can be contacted 03000 61 61 61 or by emailing firstname.lastname@example.org or by using their online form which can be found at www.cqc.org.uk.